lowleveldesign/debug-recipes/about.md

 title: About
 ---

-I am **Sebastian Solnica**, a software engineer with over 15 years of experience.
-Debugging, profiling, and application security have always been my primary interests.
-I've created this website to share tools and resources that I hope will help you in your diagnostic adventures.
-If you need assistance with any software acquired here or have any questions, don't hesitate to contact me at **contact@wtrace.net**.
+I am **Sebastian Solnica**, a software engineer with more than 15 years of experience.
+My primary interests are debugging, profiling, and application security.
+I created this website to share tools and resources that can help you in your diagnostic endeavors.

+I also provide consulting services for troubleshooting .NET applications.
+If you would like to discuss consulting or contact me for any other reason, please use [the contact form on my blog](https://lowleveldesign.org/about/) or email me at contact@wtrace.net.

 <p class="credits">
 <em><strong>Credits:</strong> this site uses modified icons from the <a href="https://github.com/feathericons/feather">feather set</a>.</em>